Berndtsson-Lempert-Sz\H{o}ke Fields Associated to Proper Holomorphic Families of Vector Bundles: Introduction

-We emphasize that the horizontal lift of Theorem \ref{prim-lift-thm} is defined for the entire family $X \to B$, but that, unless the Dolbeault numbers $\dim H^{0,2} _{\dbar}(X_t)$ are independent of $t \in B$, the identity \eqref{hrbr-lift} only holds at one point $t \in B$.

-The equality \eqref{hrbr-lift} of these two types of pairings of $(p,q)$-forms with $p+q \le n$ holds if one of these forms is primitive in the Hodge-Theoretic sense.
-This equality is (a twisted version of) a special case of the so-called Hodge-Riemann Bilinear Relations (Proposition \ref{Hodge-Riemann}).
-Theorem \ref{prim-lift-thm} is thus a consequence of Theorem \ref{good-horizontal-distribution}, which in turn relies heavily on the Hodge Theorem.
+\begin{s-rmk} A previous draft of the article had a more complicated approach to finding $\theta$.
+We are grateful to the anonymous referee for pointing out that horizontal lift $\theta$ defined by $\xi ^{\theta} _{\tau} \lrcorner \omega = 0$, where $\omega$ is the relative K\"ahler form, has the required property. \red \end{s-rmk}

-Theorem \ref{prim-lift-thm}, while handy for a proof of Corollary \ref{xu-wang-cor} (see Paragraph \ref{direct-cor-pf-par}) and of interest in its own right, is not required in our proof of Theorem \ref{bo-2nd-thm-cor}.
-In its stead, one uses the Hodge Theorem in a different way to compute an exact formula for the square of the second fundamental form, i.e., the third term on the right hand side of \eqref{H-curv-formula-in-mthm}.
+The identity \eqref{hrbr-lift}, while handy for a proof of Corollary \ref{xu-wang-cor} (see Paragraph \ref{direct-cor-pf-par}), is not required in our proof of Theorem \ref{bo-2nd-thm-cor}.
+Instead one uses the Hodge Theorem in a different way to compute an exact formula for the square of the second fundamental form, i.e., the third term on the right hand side of \eqref{H-curv-formula-in-mthm}.
 The statement is as follows.

 \begin{m-thm} Let $(E,h) \to X \stackrel{p}{\to} B$ be a K\"ahler family of holomorphic Hermitian vector bundles, let $\theta$ be a smooth horizontal distribution, let $t \in B$ and let $\omega _t$ be a K\"ahler form on $X_t$.
 Then for every $f_1,f_2 \in \sH _t$ there exist smooth section $u _1, u_2 \in H^0(X, \sC^{\infty}(\Lambda ^{n,0}_X \tensor E))$, depending on $\theta$ and $\omega _t$ and satisfying $\iota _{X_t} ^* u_i = f_i$ and $\iota _{X_t} ^*L^{1,0} _{\xi ^{\theta}_{\tau}}\dbar u_i = 0$, $i=1,2$, such that